 “To begin with, nobody except those from our home church knew about Compassion,” says Olive.
 “We didn’t have the money to promote the ministry, so our biggest problem, initially, was simply getting the word out there.”

 Yet within a few short months, word of Compassion’s work had spread through the local churches and beyond.
 Potential sponsors came knocking—literally—at the door of the McCowans’ make-shift home office.
-More than 1000 children were sponsored in Compassion Australia’s first three years.
+More than 1,000 children were sponsored in Compassion Australia’s first three years.
+For millions of children living below the poverty line across the world, the love and care of a sponsor can be life-changing.

 “The Lord blessed the ministry from the very start,” says Olive.
 “We sometimes say that Compassion Australia grew despite us, rather than because of us!”